 It is important to note that trend analysis assumes that past trends will continue in the future.
 However, external factors such as changes in market conditions, consumer behaviour, or industry dynamics can influence trends.
 Therefore, ongoing analysis and consideration of other factors are essential for accurate forecasting and decision-making.

 Pros of Trend Analysis

 - Forecasting future trends: Trend analysis enables businesses to forecast future trends based on historical data.
-By analyzing the direction and magnitude of a trend, organizations can make predictions about future outcomes and anticipate changes in the market.
+By analysing the direction and magnitude of a trend, organisations can make predictions about future outcomes and anticipate changes in the market.
 This helps in proactive planning and adapting strategies to stay ahead of the competition.

 Cons of Trend Analysis